fmhun/livemium/README.md

 ##Installation

 Livemium can be installed from `npm` by running the `ìnstall` command in a terminal.
-It's recommanded to use a gloabal install with by adding option `-g` :
+It's recommanded to use a gloabal install by adding option `-g` :

 	 $ npm install livemium -g

-##How it works

 ##Usage